LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               Configures whether to dump the depth attachment when dumping draw calls.
 Default is disabled.
   --dump-resources-dump-color-attachment-index <index>
               Specify which color attachment to dump when dumping draw calls.
 It should be an unsigned zero based integer.
-Default is to dump all color attachment --dump-resources-dump-vertex-index-buffers
+Default is to dump all color attachments.
+  --dump-resources-dump-vertex-index-buffers
               Enables dumping of vertex and index buffers while dumping draw call resources.
   --dump-resources-json-output-per-command
               Enables storing a json output file for each dumped command.
 Overrides default behavior which is generating one output json file that contains the information for all dumped commands.
   --dump-resources-dump-immutable-resources
-              Enables dumping of resources that are used as inputs in the commands requested for dumping --dump-resources-dump-all-image-subresources
+              Enables dumping of resources that are used as inputs in the commands requested for dumping.
+  --dump-resources-dump-all-image-subresources
-              Enables dumping of all image sub resources (mip map levels and array layers)
+              Enables dumping of all image sub resources (mip map levels and array layers).
 ```

 ### Key Controls